-Edna Murdoch and Jackie Arnold’s new book, Full Spectrum Supervision, takes the reader into the heart of reflective practice and provides fascinating insights into the complexities of this transformative work.
-The book, subtitled, Who You Are Is How You Supervise, offers the reader a unique view of what actually happens in supervision and shares many new and practical exercises; these can be used by a wide range of professionals and adapted to make your practice stronger.
+Edna Murdoch and Jackie Arnold’s book, Full Spectrum Supervision, takes the reader into the heart of reflective practice and provides fascinating insights into the complexities of this transformative work.
+The book, subtitled, Who You Are Is How You Supervise, offers the reader a unique view of what actually happens in supervision and shares many practical exercises; these can be used by a wide range of professionals and adapted to make your practice stronger.

 My chapter explores the ethical issues surrounding coaching supervision.
 I look at the types of incidents which arise during a wide range of coaching assignments, and explore why they happen, the role of the different stakeholders in coaching alliances, and how supervision can support coaches in managing themselves professionally and ethically.